mrhigham/minimal-mistakes/_pages/patterns/online-content/index.md

 * `utm_campaign=` Identify the exhibition involved, if any (for example, `anzac-print-gallery`)

-__Consider the user journey your visitor will take:__

-* Where will the user land from this URL?
-* Is it immediately obvious how it is linked to where they saw the URL?
-* Is all relevant content grouped/related/easy to find from here?
-* Will it date well or will this page become redundant before the exhibition is over?
+__Consider the user journey your visitor will take.__ Where will they land from this URL?
+Is it immediately obvious how it is linked to where they saw the URL?
+Is all relevant content grouped/related/easy to find from here?
+Will it date well or will this page become redundant before the exhibition is over?
 {: .notice--info}